canada-ca/design-system/common-design-patterns/page-feedback.md

 </section>
 <section id="how">
   <h2>How to implement</h2>
-  <p>Add it to the bottom of a content page after the page content and before the date modified. </p>
+  <p>Add the feedback tool to the bottom of a content page after the page content and before the date modified. </p>
   <div class="row">
     <div class="col-md-8">
       <h3>Feedback tool code for pages on the Managed Web Service (MWS)</h3>